trustedlogin/vendor/README.md

 The WordPress site will also be on the internets at [https://trustedlogin.ngrok.io/](https://trustedlogin.ngrok.io/).
 This requires setting the variable `NGROK_AUTH_TOKEN` in the .env file.

-Find the auth token in [the ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken), while logged in to the Trusted Login account.
+Find the auth token in [the ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken), while logged in to the TrustedLogin account.
 Ask Zack for access if needed.

 The ngrok container has a UI for inspecting ngrok requests.
 It can be accessed at [http://localhost:4551/](http://localhost:4551/).